- SAP resources sometimes make false statements about what our research conclusions are.

 Now let us get into the meat of Paul’s claims.

 Paul Hardy on Brightwork’s Analysis of HANA Being Contradictory

 Some of the accusations are contradictory – for example he both accuses Hasso Plattner of designing a rubbish database and at the same time claims Hasso did not design it all, but acquired it from a mysterious un-named company.

 HANA is a rubbish database, but Paul cannot find anywhere where I claimed Hasso Plattner did not set its early design parameters.
-And he certainly did use not only TREK and P*time, but when I wrote that it was prior to the Teradata lawsuit, and Teradata has since accused them of stealing their IP.
-I have since come around to thinking they in part did do this.
+And he certainly did use not only TREK and P*time, but when I wrote that it was before the Teradata lawsuit, and Teradata has since accused them of stealing their IP.
+I have since come around to thinking they, in part, did do this.
 And SAP has also been further backward engineering Oracle as I covered in the article Did SAP Just Reinvent the Wheel with HANA?

 However, all of these things are not contradictory.
-Apparently, Paul in an ABAP-er, which means the idea that multiple inputs go into something should not be lost on Paul.
+Paul, in an ABAP-er, which means the idea that multiple inputs go into something, should not be lost on Paul.
 This is a contradiction made up in Paul’s mind, and it is entirely an inaccurate depiction of my research conclusion.
-If Paul did not spend a sufficient amount of time reading my material, I can see how Paul might make this error — but his later accusations are more inaccurate.
+If Paul did not spend a sufficient amount of time reading my material, I could see how Paul might make this error — but his later accusations are more inaccurate.